tari/llvm-sys.rs/README.md

 # Dependencies

-You will need LLVM (>= 3.6) and cmake (>= 2.6) installed on your system to compile these bindings.
-The `llvm-config` tool must be on PATH so the build scripts can find it, and the LLVM cmake scripts must be somewhere cmake can find them.
+You will need LLVM (>= 3.6) installed on your system to compile these bindings.
+The `llvm-config` tool must be on PATH so the build scripts can find it.

 ## Why not use `librustc_llvm`?